jrmahechad/threejs/lessons/05-transforms-objects/readme.md

 ### Groups

 You can create groups of objects.
-Groups work as an object so you can change it's `position`, `scale` and `rotation` in the scene.
+Groups work as an object so you can change its `position`, `scale`, and `rotation` in the scene.
 Also, you can change the position of the elements inside the group in the same way.

 ### Notes :notebook: :pencil2: